thingsboard/thingsboard-client-sdk/README.md

 ### Custom Updater Instance

-When using the `ThingsBoard` class instance, the class used to flash the binary data onto the device is not hard coded, but instead the `OTA_Update_Callback` class expects an optional argument, the `IUpdater` implementation.
+When using the `ThingsBoard` class instance, the class used to flash the binary data onto the device is not hard coded, but instead the `OTA_Update_Callback` class expects an argument, the `IUpdater` implementation.

 Thanks to it being an interface it allows an arbitrary implementation, meaning as long as the device can flash binary data and supports the C++ STL it supports OTA updates, with the `ThingsBoard` library.

-Currently, implemented in the library itself are the `Arduino_ESP32_Updater`, which is used for flashing the binary data when using a `ESP32` and `Arduino`, the `Arduino_ESP8266_Updater` which is used with the `ESP8266` and `Arduino` and the `Espressif_Updater` which is used with the `ESP32` and the `Espressif IDF` tool chain.
+Currently, implemented in the library itself are the `Arduino_ESP32_Updater`, which is used for flashing the binary data when using a `ESP32` and `Arduino`, the `Arduino_ESP8266_Updater` which is used with the `ESP8266` and `Arduino`, the `Espressif_Updater` which is used with the `ESP32` and the `Espressif IDF` tool chain and lastly the `SD_Card_Updater` which is used for both `Arduino` and the `Espressif IDF` to flash binary data onto an already initialized SD card.

-If another device wants to be supported, a custom interface implementation needs to be created.
+If another device or feature wants to be supported, a custom interface implementation needs to be created.
 For that a `class` needs to inherit the `IUpdater` interface and `override` the needed methods shown below:

 ```cpp